Withdrawal or De-registration from an Exam

 Storage and destruction

 The medical certificates will be filed with your student records after a decision on your request has been made.
-Student records are kept under lock in the Student Services offices.
-We will destroy your medical certificates once you have completed your studies and your final grade is determined and final.
-Should you discontinue your studies, your medical certificates will be destroyed as soon as your individual grades are determined and final.
+Student records are kept in a locked facility at the Student Services’ offices.
+We will destroy your medical certificates once you have completed your studies and your final grade has been determined and is final.
+Should you discontinue your studies, your medical certificates will be destroyed as soon as your individual grades have been determined and are final.
 In destroying your documents, we keep to current data protection legislation.

 Our administrative procedures comply with established case law and have been confirmed by both the Ministry of Science, Research and Arts (MWK) and the Central Office for Data Protection at Universities in Baden-Württemberg (ZENDAS).